Showing posts with label life lessons. Show all posts

 Again, I wrote this one about twenty years ago.
 Of all the poems I've written over the past fifty years, this is one of my favorites.

-The poem was written to create a visual of how Angels begin their daily work, helping us, as soon as we wake up.
+The poem was written to visualize how Angels begin their daily work, helping us as soon as we wake up.

-It's about waking up in the morning, swinging your legs over the edge of the bed, bending over with your hands over your face, as you pause thinking about the challenges you face today, and wondering if you have the strength to do it.
-Without knowing, there's an Angel present, whispering affirmations, and confirmations that 'everything will be ok' and that you're not alone, and yes, you can do it.
+It's about waking up in the morning, swinging your legs over the edge of the bed, bending over with your hands over your face as you pause, thinking about the challenges you face today, and wondering if you have the strength to do it.
+Without knowing, there's an Angel present, whispering affirmations and confirmations that 'everything will be okay' and that you're not alone, and yes, you can do it.

 Towards the end of last year, I achieved a bucket list item: I published a book featuring 50 years of my poems.
 Change, perspective, growth - it's all good. #bethechange #spreadthewordofgood